Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on computations

-where $\Phi_m: \Seq{\vs} \rightarrow V^{\otimes m}$ is given by a summation over all noncontiguous length-$m$ subsequences of $\bx$ with non-repreating indicies.
-Therefore, for a sequence of length $L \in \NN$, $\Phi_m$ can have potentially non-zero terms up to the $L$th tensor level.
-An empirical observation is that for most practical datasets that we encountered, computing everything up to the $L$th level is redundant in the sense that usually the first $M \in \NN$ levels already contain most of the information a discriminative or a generative model picks up on where $M \ll L$.
-It is thus better treated as a hyperparameter.
+where $\Phi_m: \Seq{\R^d} \rightarrow V^{\otimes m}$ is given by a summation over all noncontiguous length-$m$ subsequences of $\bx$ with non-repeating indices.
+Therefore, for a sequence of length $L \in \NN$, $\Phi_m$ can have potentially non-zero terms for $m \leq L$.
+An empirical observation is that for most datasets computing everything up to the $L$th level is redundant in the sense that usually the first $M \in \NN$ levels already contain most of the information a discriminative or a generative model picks up on where $M \ll L$.
+It is thus better treated as a hyperparameter, which we call ``order'' in the main text.